letsencrypt/website/content/en/docs/faq.md

 ## I am trying to set up a large Let's Encrypt integration.
 Where can I find best practices for how to do this?

 We have a doc for that!
-Check out our [Integration Guide] (https://letsencrypt.org/docs/integration-guide/).
+Check out our [Integration Guide](/docs/integration-guide).